SAP-samples/cloud-cap-samples/README.md

 cds watch
 ```

-After that open this link in your browser: <http://localhost:4004>
+After that, watch out for the little popup in the lower right corner of SAP Business Application Studio that asks you to open the application in your browser.

 ## Get Support